mjanjic01/vsc-ember-generator/README.md

 Ember component generator contextual menu

+Disclaimer: this is a codebase-specific extension, it will be modified and published in the future.
+But it's still useable now :)

 ## Features

 <!-- Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.